-Reporting issuers are required to disclose significant positive and negative factors relevant to the estimate pursuant to subparagraph 5.9(2)(c)(iii).
+Reporting issuers are required to disclose significant positive and negative factors relevant to the estimate pursuant to subparagraph 5.9(2)(d)(iii)-of NI 51-101.
 For example, if there is no infrastructure in the region to transport the resource, this may constitute a significant negative factor relevant to the estimate.
-Other examples would include a significant lease expiry or any legal, capital, political, technological, business or other factor that is highly relevant to the estimate.
+Other examples would include abandonment costs, reclamation costs, a significant lease expiry or any legal, capital, political, technological, business or other factor that is highly relevant to the estimate.
 To the extent that the reporting issuer discloses an estimate for numerous properties that are aggregated, it may disclose significant positive and negative factors relevant to the aggregate estimate, unless discussion of a particular material resource or property is warranted in order to provide adequate disclosure to investors.

-The cautionary language in subparagraph 5.9(2)(c)(v) includes a prescribed disclosure that there is no certainty that it will be commercially viable to produce any portion of the resources.
-The concept of commercial viability would incorporate the meaning of the word "commercial" provided in the NI 51-101 Glossary.
+The cautionary language in subparagraph 5.9(2)(d)(v) of NI 51-101 includes a prescribed disclosure that there is no certainty that it will be commercially viable to produce any portion of the resources.
+The concept of commercial viability would incorporate the meaning of the word "commercial" provided in the NI 51-101 Glossary criteria for determining commerciality provided in section 5.3 of volume 1 of the COGE Handbook.

-The general disclosure requirements of paragraph 5.9(2)(c) of NI 51-101 may be illustrated by an example.
+The general disclosure requirements of paragraph 5.9(2)(d) of NI 51-101 may be illustrated by an example.
 If a reporting issuer discloses, for example, an estimate of a volume of its bitumen which is a contingent resource to the issuer, the disclosure would include information of the following nature:

-The reporting issuer holds a [●] interest in [provide description and location of interest].
-As of [●] date, it estimates that, in respect of this interest, it has [●] bbls of bitumen, which would be classified as a contingent resource.
+The reporting issuer holds a [•] interest in [provide description and location of interest].
+As of [•] date, it estimates that, in respect of this interest, it has [•] bbls of bitumen, which would be classified as a contingent resource.
 A contingent resource is defined as [cite current definition in the COGE Handbook].
 There is no certainty that it will be commercially viable to produce any portion of the resource.
 The contingencies which currently prevent the classification of the resource as a reserve are [state specific capital costs required to render production economic, applicable regulatory considerations, pricing, specific supply costs, technological considerations, and/or other relevant factors].
 A significant factor relevant to the estimate is [e.g.] an existing legal dispute concerning title to the interest.